Globally Harmonized System of Classification and Labelling of Chemicals: Classification of mixtures

-The GHS approach to the classification of mixtures for health and environmental hazards is also complex.
-It uses a tiered approach and is dependent upon the amount of information available for the mixture itself and for its components.
+The GHS approach to the classification of mixtures for health and environmental hazards uses a tiered approach and is dependent upon the amount of information available for the mixture itself and for its components.
 Principles that have been developed for the classification of mixtures, drawing on existing systems such as the European Union (EU) system for classification of preparations laid down in Directive 1999/45/EC.
 The process for the classification of mixtures is based on the following steps: